playermissile/dli_tutorial/index.rst

 shadow registers to set the initial color in the ``init_pmg`` subroutine.

-#4.3: Multiplexing Players Horizontally
+#4.3: Reusing Players Horizontally
 ----------------------------------------------------------------

-Reusing players on the same scan line is possible, but without some extremely complicated code, its usefulness may be limited to mostly static cases.

-.. note:: Aaaaand, ok.
-Yikes.
-I hope you like cycle counting and consulting the timing reference charts in the Altirra Hardware Reference Manual, because you will be busy.
+Reusing players on the same scan line is possible, but requires cycle counting and has limitations, especially in text modes.
+The complicated cycle stealing performed by ANTIC will require consulting timing reference charts (such as in the Altirra Hardware Reference Manual) to determine how well it can be used for a particular graphics mode.

 .. figure:: horizontal_multiplex_player.png